 Not taking care of your lingerie.
 How often have we heard the handwashing rule?
 The no dryer rule?
 The no wringing rule?
 Plain and simple — your lingerie will look better and last longer if you take care of it.
 That means your knickers should never touch the inside of a machine washer and/or dryer.
 And if you really want to get hardcore about lingerie care, then invest in quality products like specialty washes and cotton hosiery gloves.
 I promise you’ll notice the difference.

 Being jealous of someone else’s lingerie (this also includes being jealous of their figure).
 Let me tell you, there is no better time to be a lingerie addict than right now.
 The 21st century has a bigger variety of sizes, a wider range of colors, and better quality fabrics than any other time in the past 100 years.
 There is no reason whatsoever to wear lingerie that doesn’t make you look and feel like a goddess.

-Buying anything and everything…especially if it’s on sale.
-All together now…it’s not a deal if you never wear it.
+Buying anything and everything… especially if it’s on sale.
+All together now: it’s not a deal if you never wear it.
 I don’t care if you retrieved that bra out of the $5 bin at Ross.
-If it tears up after 2 hours and leaves bruises on your ribcage, then you wasted your money.
+If it tears up after two hours and leaves bruises on your ribcage, then you wasted your money.
 There are plenty of good, inexpensive bras out there that will amortize to pennies per wear if taken care of properly.

 How have you sinned lately?
 Why don’t you share it in the comments?